 Risk: Negative tenant experiences

 Vesteda measures tenant satisfaction continuously and this is one of Vesteda’s major key performance indicators.
 It is included in the annual targets for the Management Team, senior management, departments and employees.
-Please refer to the section Tenant satisfaction surveys of this report.
+Please see the Tenant satisfaction paragraph in the Social section of this report.

 In the event of tenant complaints, Vesteda strives to act and communicate quickly and transparently.
 Vesteda makes sure that cases are evaluated and that lessons learned are shared internally in order to improve future processes.